craftingcity/The-Known-World/README.md

 ##### Triton (s.)
 The Triton swam from the [[Plane of Water]] into Alaturmen.
 Why or how are largely unknown, but it is the truth that they came to Alaturmen when the elves and humans did.

-**Age.** Triton mature at twenty and live to over two hundred.
+**Age.** You are considered fully mature at twenty and live to over two hundred.
 Triton mothers typically birth only one child per conception, but it is possible that a mother could birth quite large litters.
 **Size.** Mechanically, your size is Medium.
 You stand at about five feet tall.
 You weigh about 140 pounds.
 **Speed.** Your speed is 30 feet per round.
 You gain a swimming speed of 25 feet per round.
 **Amphibious.** You can breathe air and water.
 **Elemental Ancestry (Water).** Adapted to even the most extreme ocean depths, you have resistance to cold damage.
 Aquatic beasts have an extraordinary affinity with your people.
 You can communicate simple ideas with beasts that can breathe water.
 They can understand the meaning of your words, though you have no special ability to understand them in return.
-You know the cantrip *Shape Water*.
+You know one cantrip *shape water*.

 ##### Dwarven (a.)
 The origins of dwarves are shrouded in myth, with some saying that their ancestors were fashioned from the very stone itself.

-**Age.** You mature physically at twenty-five, and live until about two-hundred twenty.
+**Age.** You are considered fully mature at twenty-five, and live until about two-hundred twenty.
 Dwarves reproduce ritually, in groups of two or more, and carve their children of stone, metal, and fine gem.
 Due to the process of carving a child, a parent will usually spend three months participating in this ritual, and will produce one child per participant.
 This gives dwarves no reason to participate in gender, though they often have gender forced upon them in alien cultures.
 **Size.** Mechanically, your size is Medium.
 You stand at four and a half feet tall.
 You weigh about 210 pounds.
 **Speed.** Your speed is twenty-five feet per round.
 **Darkvision.** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.